-paved surface categories, we can identify which land use types have the most room proportions of plantable space are found in
+paved surface categories, we can identify which land use types have the most room proportions of plantable space are found in industrial and utility properties (Fig. 4).

 Canopy cover is not distributed evenly across the region or within municipalities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In Austin, the highest percentage of canopy is found in golf courses and parks (Fig. 3).
-Industrial and utility properties have the lowest canopy cover.
+In East Side, the highest percentage of canopy is found in vacant properties and natural areas (Fig. 3).
+Other and commercial properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.